David Skinner (musicologist): Career

 His 2012 release of the works of the Renaissance composer Thomas Weelkes with the Choir of Sidney Sussex College was nominated for a Gramophone Award as well, with critics praising the choir's "exemplary ensemble and intonation, beauty of tone, clarity of diction, and interpretive expressiveness".
-His most recent project with the Choir of Sidney Sussex College is the first recording dedicated to the 16th-century Franco-Flemish composer Jheronimus Vinders.
-The recording features Andrew Lawrence-King for renaissance harp and psaltery.
-It was published by the Inventa Records label.

 Personal life

 He is the father of singer-songwriter Robin Daniel Skinner, known professionally as Cavetown.